jiufei-xue/openanolis.org/content/en/activities/_index.md

 +++
 draft= false
 title = "Activities"
-description = "SOFAStack community events"
+description = "OpenAnolis community events"
 +++

 ## Kube looks awesome.
 Who is it for?